Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Right from when they place the order until they get the products, unbox them, and start using them, customers are unsure of the performance or satisfaction the products will give.
 They keep wondering if it is safe to return the products and get an exchange or a refund.

 A clear refund policy is crucial to reducing cart abandonment.
-It is an excellent idea to customise your WooCommerce checkout page to dedicate it to your return policy.
-So you can explain the products eligible to be returned; the timeframe within which returns are accepted; and how and when they can expect a refund.
+It is an excellent idea to customise your WooCommerce checkout page with a link to your return policy.
+Here you can explain the products eligible to be returned; the timeframe within which returns are accepted; and how and when they can expect a refund.

 Giving your customers the best experience will keep them happy and bring them back.
 A painfully long loading time for your web pages can irritate potential customers and increase your bounce rate.
 Some of them may never return to the site and look for alternatives.
 While it is crucial to have all the pages on your website load fast, special attention must be paid to the checkout page unless you want abandoned carts.
 You may want to optimise your product images and use a content delivery network (CDN) to enhance website page performance and WooCommerce performance.